Erin’s Recipe Rundown

 Butter and sugar in a mixing bowl, and dry ingredients added to the mixing bowl

-• Add the vanilla extract, salt and baking soda and mix until combined.
-Add the flour and mix until fully incorporated into the gluten free chocolate chip cookie dough.
+• Add other ingredients: Mix in the vanilla extract, salt, and baking soda until combined.
+Then add the flour and mix until fully incorporated.

 Milk added to the dry ingredients in the bowl, and chocolate chips mixed into the cookie dough

-This gluten-free edible cookie dough will keep in an airtight container for up to four days.
+• To Store: This edible cookie dough will keep in an airtight container for up to four days.
+I like to scoop the dough into servings using a cookie scoop before storing so it’s easier to eat!

 Cookie dough balls on a cookie sheet